Kiss and Say Goodbye: Chart performance

 Released as a single, the song became a worldwide hit for the group, ranked number 1 on the US Billboard Hot 100 for two weeks, and also on the Billboard R&B chart for one week.
-The single reaching number 4 on the UK, (where received Silver certification), and number 7 on the Canada, (where received Gold certification).
+The single reaching number 4 on the UK, (where it received Silver certification), and number 7 on the Canada, (where it received Gold certification).
+The song reached #1 on The New Zealand charts in 1976.
 In the U.S., the song was the 400th #1 hit on the Billboard Hot 100.
 It also became just the second single to earn Platinum certification status, after the RIAA established the designation in 1976.
 (Johnnie Taylor's "Disco Lady" had been the first a few months earlier.)
 The single ultimately sold 2.5 million copies.
 Billboard ranked the song as the No. 6 Pop Singles for 1976 and No. 3 Soul Singles for 1976.

-Besides being the first and only No. 1 pop hit for The Manhattans, "Kiss and Say Goodbye" marked 11 years since the group made their first appearance on the Billboard in 1965, with the song "I Wanna Be (Your Everything)" (No. 68 on the Hot 100).
+Besides being the only No. 1 pop hit for The Manhattans, "Kiss and Say Goodbye" marked 11 years since the group made their first appearance on the Billboard in 1965, with the song "I Wanna Be (Your Everything)" (No. 68 on the Hot 100).
 "Kiss and Say Goodbye" ended the decade at No. 83 on the Billboard Top 100 Songs of the 1970s.